West Palm Beach with Kids: 40 Things To Do in West Palm Beach, Florida

-You might think of Palm Beach as a preppy playground for America’s elite, but Florida’s largest county is actually quite family-friendly, with an array of fun activities at a variety of price points.
-Of course, most people come here to frolic in the miles of gorgeous Atlantic surf, and the Sunshine State has plenty to offer in the way of fabulous vacation spots.
-But Greater West Palm Beach also has a lot of fun things for families to do off the sand, including animal adventures, interactive museums, sporty activities, and more.
+Tourists might think of West Palm Beach, Florida and Palm Beach County as a preppy playground for America’s elite, but it is actually a family-friendly hub, with an array of fun activities at a variety of price points.
+People come here to frolic in the miles of gorgeous Atlantic surf, and the Sunshine State has plenty to offer in the way of fabulous beach vacation spots.
+But Greater West Palm Beach, Florida also has a lot of fun things to do off the sand, including animal adventures, interactive museums, sporty activities, water parks, and more.

-Here are 30 things to do in West Palm Beach with kids, including delicious West Palm Beach restaurants and fabulous West Palm Beach Hotels and resorts.
-And if you're looking for more fun family vacation ideas, check out our Family Travel Guide.
+Here are 40 things to do in West Palm Beach, Florida with kids, including delicious West Palm Beach restaurants and fabulous West Palm Beach, Florida hotels and resorts.
+And if you're looking for more fun Florida vacation ideas, including things to do in popular cities like Orlando and Miami, check out our Florida Family Travel Guide.

 It’s no surprise that Lion Country Safari is my kids' absolute favorite place in Palm Beach County.
 After all, this drive-through safari adventure in Loxahatchee is home to more than 900 animals, including giraffes, lions, and zebras.
 And it’s got a walk-through amusement park!
 And a water park with a giant splash pad and water slides!
 Need I say more?

 This easily walkable West Palm Beach, Florida zoo boasts its own variety of wildlife like lemurs, monkeys, and macaws.
 It also has one of the best splash pads in the city, so be sure to pack swimsuits.
 Pro tip: The lorikeet feeding experience is a major highlight.
 For $2 a cup, visitors can give nectar to these friendly birds, which may just land on top of your head or shoulder during feeding.
 It makes for a great photo op!